Food safety in the home

 - make sure poultry, pork, burgers and sausages are cooked all the way through

-- when reheating, take extra care your food is cooked all the way through
+- take extra care to reheat food so it is cooked all the way through

 - don't reheat food more than once